ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The term: "call control" is used in a loose sense, as there in not always a call involved, to differentiate from a call disposition that an agent may assign to a call to indicate the reason, issue addressed or outcome of a conversation.
 This latter definition of call disposition is not dialog, but analysis of the conversation and is not included in the dialog portion.

-* disposition: "String" (required for incomplete type dialogs, SHOULD NOT be present for other dialog types)
+* disposition: "String" (required for incomplete type Dialog Objects, SHOULD NOT be present for other dialog types)

 The value of the disposition parameter MUST be one of the following string: